Rusty-Quartz/Quartz/README.md

 # Quartz
 A reimplementation of a minecraft server in rust.
-Currently working on supporting 1.15.2
+Currently working on supporting 20w17a (1.16 snapshots)

 ## Current TODO List
 Everything